brdnguyen/ml-app-template/README.md

     python src/train.py
 ```

-Then check Mlflow again (localhost:5000 to see the change reflected)
+Then check Mlflow again at localhost:5000 .
+You should see the change (look for param n_columns_training_data) captured and versioned by MLFlow.